 NWMB meetings in Cambridge Bay June 17 and June 18

 The federal government has decided to renew a five-year financial commitment to help fund polar bear research in Nunavut and it comes not a moment too soon.

-Next week in Cambridge Bay, the Nunavut Wildlife Management Board will hold public hearings to discuss increasing the total allowable harvest of polar bears in the M’Clintock Channel, a Nunavut subpopulation of bears that the GN is currently surveying.
+Next week in Cambridge Bay, the Nunavut Wildlife Management Board will hold public hearings to discuss increasing the total allowable harvest of polar bears in the M’Clintock Channel, a Nunavut subpopulation of bears that the Government of Nunavut is currently surveying.

 Drikus Gissing, the GN environment department’s director of wildlife management, said the federal government’s contribution of $1.25 million over five years will help Nunavut plan its next phase of research to ensure population data is as current as possible.

 “It shows Canada’s, and Nunavut’s, commitment to its polar bear research, and shows the international world that we have a very robust and very good polar bear management system in place,” Gissing said.